Gornergrat Railway: History

 Work on the railway started in 1896, five years after the Visp-Zermatt-Bahn had linked Zermatt to Visp and the Rhone Valley.
 The line opened on August 20, 1898, and was electrified from the start.
-Initially it only operated in summer, but year-round operation was extended to the lower section of the line in 1929, and to the summit in 1941.
+Initially it operated only in summer, but year-round operation was extended to the lower section of the line in 1929, and to the summit in 1941.
 The Gornegrat Railway was the highest railway in Europe until the opening of the Jungfrau Railway in 1912.

 The upper terminal was remodelled in 2004.

 Operation

 Route

 There are several passenger stops on the line:

 There are also freight-only stations at Ladegleis Findelbach, which is on a short branch from the passenger station at Findelbach, and at Riffelboden, which is situated between Riffelalp and Riffelberg passenger stations.